bceverly/sysmanage/FEATURES-TODO.md

 15. Updates - Query the list of available updates on the agent and provide it as a list to the server for storage in the database.
+The server
+    UI needs to alert the user when there are updates that need to be applied (perhaps like a messages list with an unread count thing driven by a bell icon in the toolbar?) and then the UI needs to allow the user to tell the server to instruct the agent to apply those updates.
+Then the agent needs to actually kick off the update process and communicate back the results of it.

 16. Software Inventory - Query the list of installed software and supply it to the server for storage in the database.
+This needs to show up in the UI for the hosts and perhaps a global "Software Inventory" that shows aggregated packages installed across the enterprise with version differences called out.

 17. Broadcast - Allow the server to send a broadcast request out to all agents to